Perch Lakes

 Do I need a fishing licence for Lake Wiritoa?

-No fishing licence is required for perch, which is the main target species at Lake Wiritoa.
+No fishing licence is required for perch, the primary species at the lake.

 What fish are in Lake Wiritoa?